When Mindy asked if they could bring their dog and two cats on their June Lake engagement, my answer was simple—”Hell Yeah.”

 Some of my favorite photos from shoots with pets are the candid, genuine moments, and emotions that come from being with your fur-baby.
 We’ll work to get some classic family photos and then have FUN.
 This means we are playing with the dog or cat and just letting things unfold naturally.
 I’ll be there to capture those moments for you to keep forever.

-If only these photos could talk… you’d be hearing all of the noises (literally ALL OF THE NOISES) coming from behind the camera.
+If only these photos could talk… you’d be hearing all of the noises (literally ALL OF THE NOISES) coming from behind the camera during this June Lake Engagement.
 There was a squeaky toy, meowing, barking, kissy and clicky noises.
 Anything to get the animals attention toward the camera.
 Thankfully Mindy and Michael had tips for what could work for each animal.
 Overall we had a blast sitting in the most beautiful meadow as the sunset.